fmhy/edit/docs/privacy.md

 # ► VPN

-* **Note** - Outside of WARP it's generally best to use a paid VPN, especially if you have privacy or speed in mind.
+* **Note** - Outside of Cloudflare One it's generally best to use a paid VPN, especially if you have privacy or speed in mind.
 Free VPNs are mostly useful for things like unblocking websites.
 Remember to [bind](https://wispydocs.pages.dev/torrenting/) your VPN to your client to avoid ISP letters.

 ***